kubecost/docs/kubecost-cloud-architecture.md

 Kubecost Cloud uses an agent to gather metrics and send them to an S3 bucket.

-The agent requires 2 pods and an optional daemonset:
+The agent requires 2 pods and an optional daemonSet:

 1. **Kubecost Agent Pod**
     a.
 Cost-model: provides cost allocation calculations and metrics, reads from and scraped by Prometheus server